Writing Literature Reviews

 suggests the organization of the rest of the paper

-Now check out this great explanation How to Write an Introduction to a Literature Review from BYU's FHSS Writing Lab (Literature Review is the second page of the document) .
-Remember that in APA Format, you don't need to title your Introduction "Introduction"--you simply center the title of your paper at the top of your page (with no bolding or other formatting) and then jump right into your first paragraph.
+Remember in some style guides like the APA Manual, you don't need to title your Introduction "Introduction"—you simply center the title of your paper at the top of your page (bolded and in title capitalization format) and then jump right into your first paragraph.

 In the body of your paper, you should